Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Experiments

 \subsubsection{Quantitative analysis}

 \paragraph{Comparison with state-of-the-art methods in terms of mAP and model size} The proposed domain adaptation approach for multi-label image classification is compared with state-of-the-art methods.
-The same metrics described in Section~\ref{sec:exp_quant_agcn} are used, including mAP, CP, CR, CF1, OP, OR and OF1.
+The same metrics described in Section~\ref{sec:exp_quant_agcn} are used, including mAP, CP, CR, CF1, OP, OR, and OF1.
 In addition to the four protocols followed in DA-MAIC~\citep{da-maic}, i.e., AID $\rightarrow$ UCM, UCM $\rightarrow$ AID, AID $\rightarrow$ DFC, and UCM $\rightarrow$ DFC, two more combinations VOC $\rightarrow$ Clipart and Clipart $\rightarrow$ VOC are provided.
 Two categories of methods are considered in our evaluation: (1) the conventional Multi-Label Image Classification (MLIC); and the Domain Adaptation-based (DA) methods that aim at explicitly reducing the gap between source and target datasets.

 Table~\ref{table:aid_ucm_results_both} reports the results obtained considering AID and UCM datasets.
-Two different settings are followed: AID $\rightarrow$ UCM, where AID is the source dataset and UCM is the target dataset, and UCM $\rightarrow$ AID, where UCM is the source dataset and AID is the target dataset.
-It can be clearly seen, in both types of DA settings, that the proposed DA-AGCN outperforms existing state-of-the-art methods in terms of mAP while requiring a lower number of parameters.
-More specifically, an improvement of mAP by 10.65\% and 4.59\% has been respectively recorded for AID $\rightarrow$ UCM and UCM $\rightarrow$ AID in terms of mAP as compared with the DA-MAIC~\citep{da-maic} baseline.
-This suggests that learning the graph topology in an end-to-end manner helps improve the performance in the presence of a domain shift.
+Two different settings are followed: AID $\rightarrow$ UCM, where AID is the source dataset and UCM is the target dataset, and UCM $\rightarrow$ AID, where UCM is the source dataset and AID is the target dataset. {It can be clearly seen, in both types of DA settings, that the proposed DA-AGCN outperforms existing state-of-the-art for UCM $\rightarrow$ AID.
+However, we are the second best in terms of mAP for AID $\rightarrow$ UCM, where the recent discriminator-free DDA-MLIC~\citep{dda-mlic} achieves a higher mAP. } On the other hand, an improvement of mAP by 10.65\% and 4.59\% has been respectively recorded for AID $\rightarrow$ UCM and UCM $\rightarrow$ AID as compared with the DA-MAIC~\citep{da-maic} baseline.
+This suggests that learning the graph topology in an end-to-end manner helps improve the performance in the presence of a domain shift. {Moreover, the proposed method outperforms existing state-of-the-art VLM method by more than 17\% in terms of mAP despite having approximately five times the lesser number of model parameters.}